adrianjav/causal-flows/docs/index.rst

     # Sample 64 points x ~ p(x | c*)
     x = flow(c_star).sample((64,))

-Alternatively, flows can be built as custom :class:`causalflows.core.CausalFlow` objects.
+Alternatively, flows can be built as custom :class:`~causalflows.core.CausalFlow` objects.
+As it can be appreciated in the snippet below, the library can be easily combined with custom flows from the `Zuko <https://github.com/probabilists/zuko>`_ library.

 .. code-block:: python

     from causalflows.flows import CausalFlow
-    from zuko.flows import Flow, UnconditionalDistribution, UnconditionalTransform
+    from zuko.flows import UnconditionalDistribution, UnconditionalTransform
     from zuko.flows.autoregressive import MaskedAutoregressiveTransform
     from zuko.distributions import DiagNormal
     from zuko.transforms import RotationTransform